 What is a Dieline

-The three main components of a dieline consists of the fold line, where your carton or box may have the flaps and folded sides.
+The three main components of a die line consist of the fold line, where your carton or box may have flaps and folded sides.
 The cut line, where the machine cuts it to the size required.
 And finally, the perforation line with small dotted holes.
-A die line design may also have bleed lines and margins to keep your artwork at a minimum of 0.125 inches away from the cut line.
-Each of these components of a dieline are designed in different colors to ensure the printer understands where to cut, fold and perforate.
+A die-line design may also have bleed lines and margins to keep your artwork at a minimum of 0.125 inches away from the cut line.
+Each of these components of a die line is designed in different colors to ensure the printer understands where to cut, fold and perforate.

 Why is Dieline Important?